Expert Legal Guidance You Can Trust

 A legal separation, like a divorce settlement agreement, decides many important issues:

 Enforcement of Legal Separation Orders Made In Other States

 Although Florida does not grant legal separation status, Florida courts must enforce terms of legal separations finalized in other states.
 If you or your separated spouse now reside in Florida, our Clearwater separation lawyer can help you get relief under the terms of the legal separation judgment from the court in the other state.
 Furthermore, if you have a legal separation agreement from another state, and now want to divorce in Florida, we may be able to use that agreement effectively as the basis for an uncontested Florida divorce.

 Given that legal separation is not possible in Florida, the Clearwater separation attorneys at the Law Offices of K. Dean Kantaras, P.A. advise clients who would have pursued separation to consider a divorce.
 Our team serves Clearwater and Palm Harbor clients and can help you and your spouse enter a temporary legal agreement that allows you to live apart during your divorce proceedings.
 Obviously, decisions to divorce, like decisions to marry, should not be made in haste.
 However, if your marital problems are serious enough for you to start considering legal action, you would benefit from a consultation with a board-certified marital law attorney.

-Contact the Helpful Clearwater Separation Lawyers at K. Dean Kantaras, P.A.
+Contact the Helpful Tampa Bay Separation Lawyers at K. Dean Kantaras, P.A.
 Today

 When marital problems lead you to consider divorce, you need an attorney who knows how to pursue legally enforceable solutions.
 At the Law Offices of K. Dean Kantaras, you can consult with a board-certified marital and family law attorney in Palm Harbor who can answer your questions and help you plan for the future!

-Schedule an appointment with our Clearwater separation lawyer today.
+Schedule an appointment with our Tampa Bay separation lawyer today.
 Contact us at (727) 939-6113 or online.